markwpearce/roku-mvvm/README.md

 ## Application

-This example project allows you to add multiple counters to the screen,
+This example project allows you to add multiple counters/incrementers to the screen. `CounterCollectionView` has buttons to add or remove the counters.
+When a counter is added, the view reacts to add additional `CounterView` components.

+The counters themselves are initialized to zero, but their values are stored in the registry on each update.
+This means that each time the app is launched, if a counter had been previously created, it will be automatically set to the last stored value.

 ## Architecture